-St. Paul's College c 1939:
+St. Paul's College ca. 1939 (source)

 From the late 1930's to 1964 this site was home to St. Paul's College, (which at the time included St. Paul's High School).
 In 1964 it relocated to the U of M and the building was torn down. the land remained vacant for over a decade before thee was serious interest in its redevelopment.

-Soon after the first Core Area Initiative was signed in 1981 talks began to find a new use for the site, now owned by the CBC.
-In July 1983 then Manitoba senior minister Lloyd Axworthy announced that construction would soon begin on a $41m NRC facility that would include an Institute for Manufacturing Technology and be called Science Place Canada.
-(WFP July 21, 1983).
+Some thought this site made it a poor location, so far from existing research hubs like the U of M or Health Sciences Centre.
+Nonetheless, in July 1983, then Manitoba's senior federal minister, Lloyd Axworthy announced that construction would soon begin on a $41 million NRC facility that would include an Institute for Manufacturing Technology and be called Science Place Canada.
+(Winnipeg Free Press, July 21, 1983.)

 The building opened in 1985 and for years had no major tenant.
 There were a handful of NRC employees called the Canadian Institute of Industrial Technology.
 Attempts to lease space to private companies and organizations dragged out and by 1987 the building had ten tenants, but was still below 50% capacity.

-Fast forward to 1992 and the building became the National Research Council's Institute for Biodiagnostics.
+In 1992 and the building became the National Research Council's Institute for Biodiagnostics.
 The IBD's goal is to create and commercialize health diagnostic technologies.
 Areas of research at the Winnipeg location include magnetic resonance imaging (MRI), spectroscopy and other optical imaging techniques.
 The largest of the spin-off companies to come out of the IBD is NovaDAQ Technologies Inc.

 There are also satellite centres of the IBD in Halifax and Calgary.